computational-genomics-lab/Enhancer-Promoter-Interaction/README.md

 ### Step 10.
 After successful run of above script one will get corrected cluster file (Corrected_cluster_1, Corrected_cluster_2,  Corrected_cluster_3 given)
 ### Step 11.
 Download RNA-Seq
 Download RNA-Seq data from ENCODE (Gm12878_1_1, Gm12878_2_1, K562_1_1, K562_2_1, H1hESC_1_1) and extract the FPKM value from all the file to make a cumulative file (FPKM_All_Cellines).
 Run Diff_exp_script.R on the file (FPKM_All_Cellines) to get Fold_change.
 Save the result accordingly.
 Like (K562_Gm12878_edgerAnalysis, K562-H1hesc_edgerAnalysis, Gm12878-H1hesc_edgerAnalysis) given in additional files.
 ### Step 12.
+SNP analysis
-For SNP analysis, Download RegulomeDB from the following link:
+Download RegulomeDB from the following link: http://www.regulomedb.org/downloads

-http://www.regulomedb.org/downloads
-Extract the the SNPs information for the corresponding cell lines In the next step extract the EPI of those 71 genes from the file used in Step 8 (“TPM_gene_enhancer_interactions_Allchr_diff_dominant_non_redundent”)
+Extract the the SNPs information for the corresponding cell lines.

+In the next step extract the EPI of those 71 genes from the file used in Step 8 (“TPM_gene_enhancer_interactions_Allchr_diff_dominant_non_redundent”)
 Extend 2000 bp from the TSS location mapped at enhancer and promoter.
 Map individual SNPs from all the cell lines